 Sympathetic Block (Bier Block)

-A sympathetic block is an interventional pain management technique used to provide relief from pain caused from a number of conditions.
-It involves injecting medication into the groups of sympathetic nerves near the spine.
-A sympathetic block may be used to treat pain from conditions, such as reflex sympathetic dystrophy, neuropathy, phantom limb pain, circulatory insufficiency and post-herpetic neuralgia.
+A sympathetic block, or Bier Block, is an interventional pain management technique that can be used to provide relief from chronic pain.
+It involves injecting medication into the groups of sympathetic nerves in the extremities.
+This procedure is used to treat pain from conditions such as complex regional pain syndrome (CRPS) and it works by rebooting the nervous system in order to stop excessive nerve firing.

 Frequently Asked Questions